Community Information on Heroin and Prescription Painkillers

 Click HERE for important information about identity theft.

 The Miamisburg Police Department, headquartered in the Civic Center, features a highly trained staff of law enforcement professionals.
-It employs 41 full-time officers, eight full-time communications officers, several auxiliary officers and civilian staff.
-The force includes a detective division, a D.A.R.E. officer and a school resource officer.
+It employs full-time officers and civilian staff and includes a detective division, a D.A.R.E. officer and a school resource officer.
 Dispatching services are contracted through the Regional Dispatch Center under the day-to-day direction of the Montgomery County Sheriff's Office.

 The Police Department has an Rx Drug Drop Box located in a public area on the lower level of the Department.
 Citizens are encouraged to bring their unwanted, unneeded or expired pills or medical patches (no needles or liquids accepted) to the station at the Civic Center during normal business hours and place them in the Drop Box for safe disposal.